-Edgar County is listed on the High-Risk ZIP Code for Pediatric Blood Lead Poisoning, thus IDPH states that any child residing in Edgar County is required to have Blood Lead Testing completed routinely at age 6 month through 6 years of age.
-CDC recommends that children have blood lead test at age 1 & 2 years of age as this is the time in a young child”s life that they are crawling on the floor and putting everything in their mouth.
+All of Edgar County is listed on the High-Risk ZIP Codes list for Pediatric Blood Lead Poisoning, thus IDPH states that any child residing in Edgar County is required to have Blood Lead Testing completed routinely at age 6 months through 6 years of age.
+CDC recommends that children have blood lead tests at age 1 & 2 years of age as this is the time in a young child’s life that they are crawling on the floor and putting everything in their mouth.
 Testing is also recommended after a child’s 4th birthday.

 In 2014 we tested 60 children ranging from age 12months to 5 years of age of age.
-Currently in Edgar County we have 9 cases of Elevated Lead Poisoning that are being followed and treated by myself.
+Currently in Edgar County we have 9 cases of Elevated Lead Poisoning that are being followed and treated.
 Without completing this very easy test these children would have continued to be exposed and had even greater Blood Lead values resulting in even greater long term health issues.

-This is such a preventable disease with proper education, in 2015 we will be working with local physician”s offices to increase the number of children tested in Edgar County and to help increase the knowledge of Lead Poisoning among Edgar County Residents and why it is so important to get children tested.
-For more information on lead poisoning, renovations or disposal of lead paint click here
+With proper education, this is such a preventable disease.
+In 2015, we will be working with local physician’s offices to increase the number of children tested in Edgar County and to help increase the knowledge of Lead Poisoning among Edgar County Residents and importance of testing.
+For more information on lead poisoning, renovations, or disposal of lead paint click here

 To schedule a appointment or have questions call: